Report a Watering Violation

 The City’s Community Services Department has inspectors on duty 18 hours a day, seven days a week to enforce watering restrictions.
 Inspectors will proactively canvass neighborhoods and commercial areas to identify violations as well as respond to citizen complaints, which upon receipt will be dispatched to inspectors in the field for investigation/action.

 Inspectors will also send notices when evidence of watering is observed.
-The purpose of the notice is to inform the violator that their sprinkler system is very likely operating on an inappropriate day or during an inappropriate time even though staff did not actually see the watering take place.
+The purpose of the notice is to inform the violator that their sprinkler system is very likely operating on an inappropriate day or during an inappropriate time.

-If a second (or subsequent) citation is issued or if a citation is written as an "aggravated offense," the defendant will be required to appear before a municipal court judge to have the case resolved.
+If a second (or subsequent) citation is issued or if a citation is written as an "aggravated offense," the defendant will be required to appear before a municipal court judge.

 Reporting Water Abuse